Grain bin safety

 Engulfment

 Shifting grain can behave like quicksand, sucking in and entrapping farm workers and suffocating them — literally drowning them in grain.
-It the leading cause of confined-space death in agriculture.
-According to research compiled in the Purdue Agricultural Confined Spaces Incident Database (PACSID), between 1962 and 2023, there were nearly 1,400 documented cases of engulfment.
-Approximately 58 percent of documented cases were fatal.
+This is the leading cause of confined-space death in agriculture.
+According to research compiled in the Purdue Agricultural Confined Spaces Incident Database (PACSID), there were 2,429 cases documented between 1962 and 2024, with approximately 58 percent of documented cases reported as fatal.
+In 2024, the most recent year for which statistics were available, grain entrapments increased by 25 percent over the previous year.

-• Engulfment most often happens when a worker without safety equipment enters the top of a storage structure to solve a problem like a clog.
+• Engulfment most often happens when a worker without safety equipment enters the top of a storage structure to solve a problem, such as a clog.
 Meanwhile, below, another worker starts a grain auger to empty the vessel.
-The entire mass of grain begins to shift, making it extremely difficult for the worker at the top of the silo to get out.
-In less than 30 seconds, without help, the worker may be completely buried.
+The entire mass of grain begins to shift, making it extremely difficult for the worker at the top of the bin to get out.
+In 4 seconds, an adult can be entrapped and unable to get free, and in less than 20 seconds the worker may be completely buried.
+If things reach this stage, it can take a literal ton of force to extricate them.
+Given these grim figures, it’s easy to understand why so many of these cases end in loss of life.

-• Engulfment can also occur when the process of emptying the silo has been stopped and started several times, causing a “grain bridge” to form.
-This condition, in which mold or freezing has caused the top layer of grain to form a deceptively hard, thick crust.
+• Engulfment can also occur when the process of emptying the bin has been stopped and started several times, causing a “grain bridge” to form.
+This occurs when mold or freezing has caused the top layer of grain to form a deceptively hard, thick crust.
 But the bridge is likely to collapse, dropping a worker into the loose grain below where they can suffocate.

 • Workers can also be imperiled when damp or moldy grain has formed steep columns against a bin wall.
 When a worker tries to dislodge the grain, they can be buried in a grain avalanche.